 New Investments Part of the Government’s COVID-19 Fall Preparedness Plan

-Details of the plan were shared today by Premier Doug Ford, Dr. Merillee Fullerton, Minister of Long-Term Care, and Christine Elliott, Deputy Premier and Minister of Health.
+Details were provided today by Premier Doug Ford and Christine Elliott, Deputy Premier and Minister of Health.

 - Maintain strong public health measures, including continued expansion of testing and case and contact management;

 - Quickly identify, manage and prevent COVID-19 outbreaks;

 - Accelerate efforts to reduce health service backlogs;

 - Recruit, retain, train and support health care workers, while also continuing to engage families and caregivers; and